jchaffraix/JulienCorner/pages/mentoring-topics.md

 ### Getting started as a new engineer

-* Imposter syndrome
+* Impostor syndrome
 * Execution (keeping yourself on track)
 * Essential skills: touch typing, understanding your tools/language, practicing (code Katas)
 * Learning and effective Learning (learning plan)
-* Finding your working style (morning vs night, communication style, working style (in office, in cafe, at home, quiet vs loud, …)
+* Finding your working style (morning vs night, communication style, working style (in office, in café, at home, quiet vs loud, …)
 * Code katas or the importance of deliberate practice

 ### Career